anthonyavalera/CertMaster-Labs-for-Security-Exam-SY0-701-/README.md

 Port
 Module options
 Run command	Y

   This wizard will run the password spraying attack by using each password against each of the user accounts against the share on MS10.

   The results will be displayed, showing that the password spraying attack was able to discover that the Pa$$w0rd password is used by two accounts.

-Which two accounts are using the same password?

-Alex
-Logan
-Jordan
-Jaime
-Admin
-Enter the following command to mount the share and confirm the credentials are real.
+12. Enter the following command to mount the share and confirm the credentials are real.

-mount //10.1.16.2/HR /mnt/HR -o username=jaime
+    - mount //10.1.16.2/HR /mnt/HR -o username=jaime
   Enter Pa$$w0rd as the password when prompted.
 If no error is displayed, the mounting of the share from MS10 was successful.

-Enter ls /mnt/HR to view the contents of the mounted share.
+13. Enter ls /mnt/HR to view the contents of the mounted share.

-If you want to dismount the share to try other credential combinations, use umount /mnt/HR.
+    - If you want to dismount the share to try other credential combinations, use umount /mnt/HR.

-Leave the Terminal window open.
+14. Leave the Terminal window open.

-Password spraying is effectively a simple version of a dictionary attack.
+    - Password spraying is effectively a simple version of a dictionary attack.
 But instead of a massive list of potential passwords, a password spraying attack uses a single or a short list of known passwords (or assumed known) for a user within a specific environment.
 The goal of password spraying is to discover which user account the password is used by.
 The hydra tool used in this exercise can be used to perform full dictionary attacks as well as brute force attacks.

-...less
   This password spraying exercise demonstrates the importance of good password management.
 In a real-world scenario, you should improve user training and implement password complexity requirements.
 You should encourage users to make longer and more complex passwords.
 You should remind them not to write down passwords unless absolutely necessary and then shred the paper once it is no longer needed.
 You can also elect to implement password complexity and strength requirements through security configurations.

-Check your work
+#### Check your work

 Confirm that you attempted manual password spraying.
 Confirm that you perform automated password spraying.